-Action # Title Description Total Funds Contributing 2.1 Counseling for Students District Wide District will maintain or increase as needed the hours of our Sierra County Mental Health services to better meet the needs of our identified students. \$115,000.00 No
+Action # Title Description Total Funds Contributing 2.1 Counseling for Students District District will maintain or increase the hours of our counseling services to better meet the needs of our identified students.
+Provide intensive \$58,000.00 Yes

-Action # Title Description Total Funds Contributing 2.2 FIT Report for each school site District will continue to perform an annual inspection of facilities through the Facilities Inspection Tool.
-All schools will receive a rating of fair or better in all areas \$500.00 No 2.3 Superintendent/site administrators review of school site needs The site principals, superintendent and maintenance personnel meet in the fall and the spring to review classroom, school, and technology needs to plan deferred maintenance. \$10,000.00 No 2.4 Foster youth Liaison Foster youth and expelled students receive instruction and services to support their intellectual, social emotional, and physical development.
-(SCOE) \$25,000.00 No 2.5 Professional Development 1.5 hrs/week for teachers.
+Action # Title Description Total Funds Contributing Wide, Including Expelled Students counseling and rehabilitation services for expelled students.
+Additional wellness center to be provided for counseling.
+2.2 FIT Report for each school site District will continue to perform an annual inspection of facilities through the Facilities Inspection Tool.
+All schools will receive a rating of fair or better in all areas \$500.00 No 2.3 Superintendent/site administrators review of school site needs The site principals, superintendent and maintenance personnel meet in the fall and the spring to review classroom and school needs to plan deferred maintenance. \$750,000.00 No 2.4 Professional Development 1.5 hrs/week for teachers.
 Teachers collaborate to create priority standards for their grades and subjects taught.
 A product of this collaboration is district wide priority standards that are sequenced throughout a broad course of study for all grade levels.
 Get Focused, Stay Focused program provides unduplicated students and students with exceptional needs additional support in accessing and enrolling in a broad course of study.
-STAR program used to assess minimum of 3X per year student outcomes and performance to support class placement decisions. \$90,000.00 No
+STAR program used to assess minimum of 3X per year student outcomes and performance to support class placement decisions. \$5,000.00 No 2.5 Music Teacher Fund a portion of a music teacher position \$25,171.00 Yes 2.6 Art in Schools Funding to support art in the schools \$10,000.00 Yes

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]